sleep-tracker-pt/bw-sleep-tracker-pt-be/README.md

 	3. JWT must be in the header under "authorize"
 	4. accessible by the user and admin
 	5. On success returns the edited record
+	6. checkpassword is required on the request.
+	  * checks the password for authenticity before submitting the request
+		* need to logout user after such request
 * /api/user/:id "DELETE"
   1. Deletes user that matches the params: id
 	2. JWT must be in the header under "authorize"